Enumerating Regular Languages with Bounded Delay: Preliminaries

 Note that our enumeration algorithms run indefinitely, and thus use unbounded memory: this is unavoidable because their output would necessarily be ultimately periodic otherwise, which is not suitable in general (see Appendix~\ref{apx:prelim}).
-To avoid specifying, e.g., the size of memory cells or the complexity of arithmetic computations, we consider a restricted model called \emph{pointer machines}~\cite{tarjan1979class} which does not allow arithmetics at all.
-We define all our enumeration algorithms in this model (but not, e.g., our other complexity results such as PTIME bounds).
-Intuitively, a pointer machine works with \emph{records} consisting of a finite set of labeled \emph{fields} holding \emph{data values} (in our case of constant size, i.e., constantly many possible values) and of \emph{pointers} (whose representation is not specified).
+To avoid specifying the size of memory cells or the complexity of arithmetic computations (e.g., incrementing the integer $\mathit{size}$ in Algorithm~\ref{alg:ppr}), we consider a different model called \emph{pointer machines}~\cite{tarjan1979class} which only allows arithmetic on a bounded domain.
+We use this model for our enumeration algorithms (but not, e.g., our other complexity results such as PTIME bounds).

+Intuitively, a pointer machine works with \emph{records} consisting of a constant number of labeled \emph{fields} holding either \emph{data values} (in our case of constant size, i.e., constantly many possible values) or \emph{pointers} (whose representation is not specified).
 The machine has \emph{memory} consisting of a finite but unbounded collection of records, a constant number of which are designated as \emph{registers} and are always accessible.
 The machine can allocate records in constant time, retrieving a pointer to the memory location of the new record.
 We can access the fields of records, read or write pointers, dereference them, and test them for equality, all in constant time, but we cannot perform any other manipulation on pointers or other arithmetic operations.
 (We can, however, count in unary with a linked list, or perform arbitrary operations on the constant-sized data values.)
-See~\cite{tarjan1979class} for details.
+See Appendix~\ref{apx:machine} for details.

+\begin{example} Continuing Example~\ref{expl:enum_algo}, Algorithm~\ref{alg:ppr} can easily be adapted to a pointer-machine algorithm that 2-enumerates~$L$, maintaining the word in a double-ended queue (deque) and keeping pointers to the first and last positions in order to know when to stop the \textbf{for} loops.
+Deques can indeed be simulated in this machine model, e.g., with linked lists. \end{example}